cristianmiranda/mediabox/README.md

 ## Setup

-Replace `HDD_PATH` with the path of your mass storage drive.
+Replace all paths in `.env` with whatever makes sense for you (follow the comments above each property).
 It might be a good idea to clone this repo inside the external disk if you plan to use it on different machines/architectures.

 ## Starting